 Two years later to the day, April 5th 2010, it was the second time I had to call for emergency services.
-I heard noises coming from his room and found him at 5am in bed turning blue during a tonic clonic seizure – the date coincidence later dawning on me.
-He was suctioned, rushed out of the house, as a 23 month old Declan and I followed behind in the ambulance.
-He had to be bagged in route.
-Brendan remained unconscious for 6 hours.
+I heard noises coming from his room and found him at 5am in bed turning blue during a tonic-clonic seizure – the date coincidence later dawning on me.
+He was suctioned, rushed out of the house, as a 23 month old Declan and I followed behind the ambulance in our van.
+Brendan had to be bagged in route and he remained unconscious for 6 hours.

 Another day, another 5th of April, I’ll never forget.

 His seizures continued to increase.
 Then, on April 5th 2012, upon getting unhooked from a 48 hour ambulatory EEG, it was discovered his brain was in near constant ESES, sometimes called status for short.
 I’ll never forget the EEG tech telling me to wait in the room as she looked at the monitor.
 She told me she had to get the neurologist.
 That was not typical, so I knew it wasn’t good.
 A number of minutes later, a clearly anxious neurologist came in asking to immediately admit Brendan inpatient.
 As Declan was on the other side of the city and I had to collect him from school, I couldn’t do it that day, but agreed the following day to bring him in.